How To Win Bookings From Airbnb

 Due to the host-less anonymity of most Airbnb properties, there is usually no chance to leave your luggage before your check-in time.
 Talk about this option that you offer, as well as your early check-in policy.
 This can be an Airbnb dealbreaker if the trip is a short one.
 We all want to maximise out time without lugging our luggage around, right?

 If your property has installations and facilities for disabled travellers, also make sure this is mentioned in your descriptions and listings.
 Not many Airbnb properties are compliant with national disability acts for example.

-Update your Google My Business listing regularly with new photos or some fresh text.
+Update your Google Business Profile listing regularly with new photos or some fresh text.
 Google loves that you do this, but also, holiday rentals are not considered to be a business entity by Google, so they do not come up when someone searches for accommodation.
 And always, always, respond to any reviews that come in via Google.